My first depositions were often frightening experiences. Like most new lawyers, I plunged ahead and tried to do my best, but I rarely felt at ease.

 3. Keep Your Temper in Check

-The ethical requirement of zealous advocacy does not extend to rudeness or anger during a deposition.
+The ethical requirement of zealous advocacy does not mean you should be rude or angry during a deposition.

 Though court reporters should always be off limits, I have seen lawyers bully them about equipment snafus or whether an exchange was on or off the record.
 Whatever momentary advantage these lawyers gained, they lost in terms of damage to their reputations.